What is AdBlue?

 Who needs AdBlue?

-What should I be aware of when topping up my vehicle with AdBlue?
+What should I be aware of when topping up with AdBlue?

 A vehicle’s AdBlue tank is identifiable from its blue cap or AdBlue labelling.
-However, due to the close proximity of the two tanks, there are often cases of drivers filling the AdBlue tank with diesel and vice-versa.
+However, due to the close proximity of the two tanks, there are often cases of where the AdBlue tank is filled with diesel and vice-versa.
 If this mix up occurs, do not switch on the engine!

 If AdBlue is accidentally added to the diesel tank, the entire tank should be emptied and the mixture discarded.
-In the case of diesel being added to the AdBlue tank, contact the vehicle manufacturer for advice, as running an engine with polluted AdBlue will damage the SCR system.
+In the case of diesel being added to the AdBlue tank, contact the original equipment manufacturer (OEM) for advice, as running an engine with polluted AdBlue will damage the SCR system.

 Although AdBlue is not harmful to the environment, any small spills should be diluted with water, mopped up and flushed down a drain.
 Be sure to contain any larger spillages using a spill kit and dispose of it appropriately.